ColinKennedy/nvim2/guides/developing_neovim.md

 ## Debugging
 ### Configuration
+- Install `konsole` because this adapter runs it
 - Make sure you compile with debug symbols enabled
 - Add a .vimrc with a configuration for nvim-dap (see below)
 - Get out of tmux if you're inside of it (from experience, it causes problems during debugging)